 First of all, let’s back up a little here and review, because ACT Aspire is pretty new.
 ACT Aspire debuted in 2014 as a “suite” (so fancy!) of assessments to test students in every year from grade 3 to grade 10.
 It’s given on the computer, so it’s different from the ACT in that sense, although many of the question types are similar to the ACT’s.

-Why is ACT Aspire 9 and 10 so Important?
+Why Are ACT Aspire 9 and 10 so Important?

 Although all of the ACT Aspire tests might be important to schools in terms of providing some benchmarks regarding how their students are doing, the ACT Aspire 9 and 10 are the most important test for YOU in terms of your college admissions and test prep plans.
 Why?
 Because the Aspire tests you take in high school also give you your predicted score on the ACT, so it acts like the PSAT does for the ACT.

-However, you shouldn’t put too much stock in these predictions right now since the Aspire is so new and the format is different from the ACT.
-It will take time to see how accurate these predictions are; a better indication of your ACT scores would be to take an ACT practice test.
+However, you shouldn’t put too much stock in these predictions right now, since the Aspire is so new.
+The testmaker admits that it is still updating the predictions each year to make them more accurate, as more data becomes available.
+Basically, it will take time to see how accurate these predictions are; a better indication of your ACT scores would be to take an ACT practice test.

 It’s definitely important to have some perspective on where you stand compared to other students on the same standardized test.
 So here are the numbers you should be looking at: